drupal-graphql/graphql/doc/getting-started/readme.md

 1. Familiarize yourself with the GraphQL language.
 The official GraphQL docs are very well written. http://graphql.org/learn/
-2. Install the module and enable GraphQL, this will also enable GraphQL Core
+2. Install the module and enable GraphQL, as well as GraphQL Core (machine names are `graphql` and `graphql_core` respectively).

 3. Login and navigate to `/graphql/explorer`
 (Configuration > Web Services > GraphQL > Schemas > Explorer)